rhobs/configuration/docs/sop/observatorium.md

 - Inspect metrics of failing job using [Prometheus](https://prometheus.telemeter-prod-01.devshift.net/graph?g0.range_input=15m&g0.expr=%7Bjob%3D~%22observatorium-gubernator%22%7D&g0.tab=0).
 - Inspect logs and events of failing jobs, using [OpenShift console](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/ns/telemeter-production/deployments/observatorium-gubernator).
 - Reach out to Observability Team (team-observability-platform@redhat.com), [`#forum-observatorium`](https://slack.com/app_redirect?channel=forum-observatorium) at CoreOS Slack, to get help in the investigation.

+# Observatorium Obsctl Reloader Alerts

+## ObsCtlRulesStoreServerError

+### Impact

+Tenant's rules are not being pushed to Observatorium, so they might be stale.

+### Summary

+Obsctl Reloader is not able to push rules to Observatorium.
+Potential causes could be:

+- Failing tenant authentication due to bad credentials or issues with SSO.
+- Internal server error in Observatorium API.

+### Severity

+`critical`

+### Access Required

+- Console access to the production clusters (this system is't used in staging) that runs Observatorium (currently [telemeter-prod-01 OSD](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/cluster/projects/observatorium-mst-production) and [rhobsp0ue1 OSD](https://console-openshift-console.apps.rhobsp02ue1.y9ya.p1.openshiftapps.com/)).
+- Edit access to the Observatorium namespaces:
+  - `observatorium-mst-production`

+### Steps

+- If the error is a 403, check the tenant credentials in the Vault path indicated in [App Interface](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/rhobs/observatorium-mst/namespaces/telemeter-prod-01/observatorium-mst-production.yml#L68).
+Verify if they are valid and can authenticate the tenant properly.
+This can be done using obsctl-reloader locally and details can be found in the [RHOBS Tenant Test & Verification document](https://docs.google.com/document/d/1iDUh-U7d2luwRBDl8ZkRancsMCePt2pu2NFSf63j10Q/edit#heading=h.bupciudrwmna).
+If credentials are invalid, identify the tenant and notify them in Slack.
+- For any other status code, check the logs of the Observatorium API and obsctl-reloader pods in the namespace indicated in the alert.
+The logs should contain more details about the error.
+- Ultimately you can check the tenant's rules by checking the PrometheusRule CRs in the namespace indicated in the alert.

+## ObsCtlFetchRulesFailed

+### Impact

+Unable to fetch tenant's rules from the local cluster to process, so they might be stale.

+### Summary

+Obsctl Reloader is not able to fetch PrometheusRule CRs from the local cluster.

+### Severity

+`critical`

+### Access Required

+- Console access to the production clusters (this system is't used in staging) that runs Observatorium (currently [telemeter-prod-01 OSD](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/cluster/projects/observatorium-mst-production) and [rhobsp0ue1 OSD](https://console-openshift-console.apps.rhobsp02ue1.y9ya.p1.openshiftapps.com/)).
+- Edit access to the Observatorium namespaces:
+  - `observatorium-mst-production`

+### Steps

+- Check the logs of the Obsctl Reloader pods in the namespace indicated in the alert.
+The logs should contain the more details about the error.
+- Ensure that the Obsctl Reloader deployment has a service account that can do `get, list, watch` on PrometheusRules.

+## ObsCtlRulesSetFailure

+### Impact

+Unable to set tenant's rules in Observatorium, so they might be stale.
+Didn't even try to talk to the Observatorium API.

+### Summary

+Obsctl Reloader is not able to set PrometheusRule CRs in Observatorium due to a problem happening **before** sending the request.

+### Severity

+`warning`

+### Access Required

+- Console access to the production clusters (this system is't used in staging) that runs Observatorium (currently [telemeter-prod-01 OSD](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/cluster/projects/observatorium-mst-production) and [rhobsp0ue1 OSD](https://console-openshift-console.apps.rhobsp02ue1.y9ya.p1.openshiftapps.com/)).
+- Edit access to the Observatorium namespaces:
+  - `observatorium-mst-production`

+### Steps

+- For any other status code, check the logs of the Observatorium API and obsctl-reloader pods in the namespace indicated in the alert.
+The logs should contain more details about the error.
+- Ultimately you can check the tenant's rules by checking the PrometheusRule CRs in the namespace indicated in the alert.

 # Observatorium Thanos Alerts